chunkypixel/atari-dev-studio/README.md

 The latest releases of batari Basic, 7800basic, dasm, Stella and A7800 are included so you can begin coding straight after installing the extension.

+## Features
+Atari Dev Studio includes the following features:
+* Develop your game on Windows, Linux or macOS
+* Compile source code for your Atari 2600 or 7800 using batari Basic, 7800basic or dasm
+* Optionally launch and test your game using the Stella (2600) or A7800 (7800) emulators
+* Manage your project using the File Explorer or version-control your source code directly with GitHub (and others) using the built-in features of the Visual Studio Code platform.
+* Provide references to your own specific releases of each language or emulator rather than use the includes ones (via the Preferences -> Settings -> Atari Dev Studio)

+Additional features are planned for the future.
+At this time the focus is on the core functionality and ensuring full cross-platform support.

 ## Installing Atari Dev Studio

 ### What is Visual Studio Code?